 Q40: Is RIAS (IAS from Region) required in applying for Salary Loan?

 A: Yes, however, in the absence of said document, PIAS (IAS from Province) or Certificate of No Pending Case from unit or CO can be submitted.

 Q41: Can I avail of another loan even if I still have an outstanding Salary Loan?

 A: Yes.
 You can avail of the Emergency Loan, Multi-Purpose Loan, and other collateralized loan products, depending on your paying capacity.

 Q42: When can I renew my Salary Loan?

-A: You can renew your Salary Loan once your loan payment has reached 30% of the amount borrowed.
+A: You can renew your Salary Loan once your loan payment has reached at least 20% of the amount borrowed.